Class of 2017:

 The M.Eng. cohort will beneﬁt from career advising services tailored exclusively for students in this program.
 These services emphasize professional development and career search support/career services.

 Financial assistance, in the form of grants and loans, is available.
 All admitted students are automatically considered for a merit-based grant.
-To be considered for the Master of Engineering opportunity grant, fill out this College of Engineering Grant Application section within the online application completely.
+To be considered for the Master of Engineering opportunity grant, fill out the College of Engineering Grant Application section within the online application completely.
+More Information is available under Tuition & Financial Aid.